Nellie the Elephant (TV series): Broadcast

-Nellie the Elephant first aired on ITV on 8 January 1990 starting off with the first 14 episodes of the first series and then with a second series on 5 September of the same year beginning with the next thirteen episodes and the last three from 8 January to 19 December 1990 both as part of Children's ITV.
+Nellie the Elephant first aired on ITV on 8 January 1990, starting off with the first 14 episodes of the first series.
+The second series aired on 5 September of the same year, beginning with the next thirteen episodes, and followed by the last three from 8 January to 19 December 1990, both as part of ITV's Children's ITV programming strand.

+Home media releases

-UK VHS Releases
+VHS

-Though incredibly rare, the entire series, after airing on ITV, was released onto VHS in 1990, 1991, and 1992 by Tempo Video.
+Though incredibly rare, the entire series, after airing on ITV, was released on VHS between 1990 and 1992 by Tempo Video.
 Among these include: